 - Add taro.
 Close lid.
 Raise heat to medium-high.

 - Watch closely not to burn.
 Cook each side until golden brown.

 - Depending on your stove and pan it may take 2-5 minutes to brown on each side.
 Do not stir until taro is brown.
+Taro should be cooked by now.
+Taro is hard before cooking, but it cooks faster.

-- Turn off when most taro is golden brown.
+- Add salt, chili powder, and coriander powder.
+Stir and turn off when most taro is golden brown.

 - Garnish with cilantro.